ibecom/ibFinder/README.md

 ibFinder supports Kontakt beacons to configure, monitor and post data to server and RSSI graph visualization.
 It works better, more stable and user-friendly than official Kontakt application.
 You need to know Kontakt DevCode to use ibFinder.

-ibFinder supports Estomote beacons to monitor and RSSI raph visualization.
+ibFinder supports Estimote beacons to monitor and RSSI graph visualization.

 ibFinder works on iOS platform only.
 On iOS 7 it is possible to visualize RSSI of each Bluetooth broadcast channel (#37, #38, #39) separatly.
 Keep your iOS 7 tech tool devices out of upgrade to iOS 8 - new iOS system doesn't support this feature.